Are Dental Implants Safe?

 Unlike dentures and bridges that need to be replaced approximately every 10 years, dental implants are likely to last you a lifetime.
 While dentures may cause difficulties with chewing or speaking, or make unpleasant clicking sounds while you move your mouth, dental implants function just like natural teeth.
 Visually, it is difficult, if not impossible, to tell the difference between real teeth and implants.

 Dental implants are versatile in that it is possible to replace one tooth or several teeth.
 If you end up losing all your teeth, replacing them all with implants is a possibility.
-If you only have a few implants, they should blend in completely with your remaining teeth and look completely natural.
+Another facet of dental implants pros and cons is that if you only have a few implants, they should blend in completely with your remaining teeth and look completely natural.

 Dental Implant Disadvantages